coolsvap/docker-rally/README.md

 Prerequisites:
 --------------
-- DevStack setup requires to have 1 VM/ BM machine with internet connectivity.
+- This setup requires to have 1 VM/ BM machine with internet connectivity.
 - Setup a fresh supported Linux installation.
 (Ubuntu/Fedora/CentOs)
 - Install git, docker